MonashDataFluency/Power_BI/docs/03-plotting.md

 ## Edit interactions

 You may have noticed that clicking on a data point in a visualization will affect other visualizations in the same way as a slicer.
-Click on a segement in your bar chart to see the effect on other visuals.
+Click on a segment in your bar chart to see the effect on other visuals.

 While this interaction is useful in exploring the connections between the relationships shown in one visual to another, there will be cases where you do not want a visualization to change depending on the slicer or what you have selected on a visual.
 You can edit how these interactions affect your visualisations through **Edit interactions** on the **Format** tab.

+### {.tip -}

-Select the **Avg GDP per capita vs Year by Income** line chart.
-Select **Asia** on the chart legend.
-Select the **Format** tab and select **Edit interactions**.
+* Select the **Avg GDP per capita vs Year by Income** line chart.
+* Select **Asia** on the chart legend.
+* Select the **Format** menu and select **Edit interactions**.

 Several icons will pop up near the other visualizations.
 These control how the visual will look depending on your interaction with the selected visual.

+### {-}

 Selecting **None** will mean that the related visual will not change depending on interactions with the selected visual.
 Change one of the scatter plots to **None** and select a different data point on the line chart to see the effect.
 Select **Asia** on the line chart again.
 Currently the bar chart highlights the relevant section.
 Select the filter icon to change and select another data point on the line chart to see the effect.

 Note: existing elements on the page may interfere with the **Edit interactions** icons.
 Resize and move your visuals to avoid this.